Franeker

-Franeker (/nl/; Frjentsjer /fy/) is one of the eleven historical cities of Friesland and capital of the municipality of Waadhoeke.
+Franeker (/nl/; Frjentsjer /fy/) is one of the eleven historical cities of the Dutch Province of Friesland, and the capital of the municipality of Waadhoeke.
 It is located north of the Van Harinxmakanaal and about 20 km west of Leeuwarden.
 As of 2023, it had 13,015 inhabitants.
 World Heritage Site the Eise Eisinga Planetarium, established in 1781, is located in the city.

 History

 Early history

 Franeker was founded around 800 as a Carolingian stronghold.
 The name probably derives from Froon-acker, meaning 'land of the lord/king'; the oldest street in the city is still called Froonacker.
 Beginning around the 11th century, Franeker developed into the administrative center of northern Westergoa.

 Franeker received city rights in 1417, when it was recognised as an independent city and, through the Buurbrief ('Citizen's letter'), formally separated from the grietenij Franekeradeel.